Jimmy Carter 1980 presidential campaign

 In the 1980 United States presidential election, incumbent president Jimmy Carter and incumbent vice president Walter Mondale were defeated by Republican presidential nominee Ronald Reagan and vice presidential nominee George H. W. Bush.

 President Carter launched his presidential re-election bid on December 4, 1979.
 He had low approval during his term; many people thought Carter mishandled the Iran hostage crisis, inflation, and severe economic downturn.
 In the 1980 Democratic Party presidential primaries, he was challenged by U.S. senator Ted Kennedy, whose campaign was formally launched on November 7, 1979.
 Carter lost 12 states and Washington, D.C., but won the remaining states and received the Democratic nomination with 1,984 delegates on August 11, 1980.

 Reagan and Bush challenged Carter and Mondale in the general election.
 Reagan talked the most about the hostage crisis and the economy.
 In the second debate between Carter and Reagan, Reagan openly criticized him over the crisis; some said it was for that reason that Carter lost the election.
-On November 4, Carter was defeated by Reagan, receiving 49 electoral votes and 41 percent of the popular vote.
+On November 4, Carter was defeated in a landslide by Reagan, receiving 49 electoral votes and 41 percent of the popular vote.

-Had Carter been re-elected to a second consecutive term, he would have been the first Democrat to win two consecutive presidential elections since Franklin D. Roosevelt in 1936.